CHURCH PLANTING

 SUCCESS STORIES

-These worshipping communities started as church plants, and are now fully self-supporting local churches—which is the goal for every EPC church plant.
+These worshipping communities started as church plants, and are now self-governing local churches—which is the goal for every EPC church plant.

 3 Timbers Church